 Forum 2019-2020 will be presented in an expanded schedule next season on Sundays from Sept.
 22, 2019 through May 10, 2020.

-Talks will be held before the single/first worship service from 9:00-9:45 am in the Sanctuary.
+Talks will be held from 9:00-9:45 AM in the Sanctuary before the 10:00 AM worship service .
 The format involves a 35-minute presentation with the remainder of the time allotted for questions and answers.
-Speakers will be available for a more leisurely conversation on the Pavilion after the lecture from 9:45 to 10:00, when the worship service begins in the sanctuary.
+Speakers will be available for a more leisurely conversation on the Pavilion after the lecture from 9:45 AM to 10:00 AM.

 The 2019-2020 schedule is filled now; speakers by scheduled date are listed below.
 Click the links to learn more about them.
 Come join us!

 22: James Douglas, Ph.D., Associate Professor, Marine & Ecological Studies at FGCU.
 "Coastal Marine Habitats (Red Tide and Other Threats)"

 29: Jonathan Tuttle, Executive Director of Collier County Education Association and Bill Korson, President of the Greater Naples Chapter of Americans United for Separation of Church and State.
 "Vouchers: A threat to our public schools in Florida and the nation"

 6: Kevin Aho, Ph.D., Professor of Philosophy and Chair, Department of Communication & Philosophy at FGCU.
 Co-Author of “Body Matters: a Phenomenology of Sickness, Disease, and Illness”.

 13: Kelly Cowan, Ph.D., Professor Emerita of Microbiology, MIami University and founder, Community Building Institute of Middletown, Ohio.
 “An Unrecognized Crisis in Higher Education: The Effects of Poverty on Learning and Teaching”